knobs-dials/catprinter/README.md

   - `bleak` library (for bluetooth)
   - `flask` (could be stripped out)
 - bluetooth hardware (probably a laptop, though this was actually developed on a windows desktop with a USB dongle)

+This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) but with simpler code (that is also somewhat slower).